agiilz/salesforce-ag-log-viewer/README.md

 1. Install Visual Studio Code 1.60.0 or higher
 2. Install the Salesforce CLI
 3. Install this extension from the VS Code marketplace
-4. Authenticate with your Salesforce org using `sf org login web`
+4. Authenticate with your Salesforce org inside VSCode

 ## Usage